crystal-lang/crystal-website/_pages/install/on_linux.md

 page_title: Install on Linux
 ---

-We're building official DEB and RPM packages in the [Open Build Service (OBS)](https://build.opensuse.org), a cross-platform package building service provided by openSUSE.
+Official DEB and RPM packages are available at [devel:languages:crystal](https://build.opensuse.org/project/show/devel:languages:crystal) on the [Open Build Service (OBS)](https://build.opensuse.org) and we provide an installer script for convenience.

-They are available in the [devel:languages:crystal](https://build.opensuse.org/project/show/devel:languages:crystal) project.
+Many Linux distributions provide Crystal in their system packages.

-Many Linux distribution have Crystal available in their system packages, and there are also several community packages, see [the install overview](../#linux).
+There are several community-maintained packages as well, see [the install overview](../#linux).

 ## Installer